landfillbaby/png2webp/README.md

 `NOTHREADS`: Use single-threaded WebP encoding/decoding.
 I'm pretty sure it only uses 2 threads anyway.

-`DEBUG_IDEC`: Use a 256 byte buffer for decoding WebP files, instead of a 16 kibibyte one.
+`IDEC_BUFSIZE`: Define this to a positive integer, the size in bytes of the buffer for decoding WebP files.
+Defaults to 65536 (64 kibibytes).

 `LOSSYISERROR`: Give an error when trying to decode lossy WebP files.
 This means no lossy VP8 code in static globally optimized builds!